 Engaging a turn signal is such a simple mechanism for avoiding accidents.
 Other drivers who can’t bother to let you know their plans can seem especially callous and negligent.

 If you suffered an injury because of another driver’s failure to signal, seek legal counsel.
 The dedicated legal team at the law firm of Abels & Annes in Chicago understands what you’re going through, and we’re here to help.
-Your rights matter and our car accident attorneys are prepared to aggressively advocate for those rights and for your rightful compensation.
+Your rights matter and our car accident attorneys are ready to aggressively advocate for your rightful compensation.
 Please contact us or call our office at (312) 924-7575 for a free consultation today.